 Dr. Bill Freedman Nature Reserve

-Prospect High Head is a popular coastal location for hikers, photographers and people who enjoy birdwatching!
-The Nature Conservancy of Canada has been working here since 2001, protecting 372 acres (151 hectares) for the area's important coastal barrens and forest.
-The property provides habitat for native species and also migratory birds.
+The coastal barrens landscape here juts out into the Atlantic Ocean and is flanked by picturesque Shad Bay and Prospect Bay.
+The property provides habitat for native species and migratory birds, such as Arctic terns and whimbrels.
 The coastline is used by a variety of sea ducks, including eye-catching harlequin ducks, black scoters and long-tailed ducks.

 A tribute to Dr. Bill Freedman